PudgyPigeon/TakeHomeTask/README.md

 "Design Considerations" will cover the assumptions, goals, and guidelines that should be considered before development of the application starts.

-"Architectural Strategies" will go over preliminary planning and strategies that may aid in the development process.
+"Design Considerations" will go over preliminary planning and strategies that may aid in the development process.

+"Detailed System Designs" will provide slightly more in-depth discussions on the way the web app has been created and the intricacies involved, insofar as the developer has experienced them.

 ## System Overview